 Is a Mental Health IOP Right for Me?

 Many people cannot take weeks off from work or school to attend treatment for mental health concerns.
 Family commitments can also deter people from entering a residential mental health program.
 If you are struggling with mental health issues or substance abuse disorder, an outpatient program can help you turn the corner in your recovery.
 Sunrise Vista’s new outpatient treatment center provides treatment for mental health disorders, including:

 - Depression and mood disorder treatment

 At Sunrise Vista, you will receive the same therapy and program options as our inpatient clients while maintaining prior employment and school commitments.
 During an IOP, clients live in their own homes.

 Patients in our intensive outpatient program (IOP) should already have a good support network available.
 Maybe your family and friends already support your recovery.
 Perhaps you’re recovering after a brief relapse.
 An IOP can help you get back on your feet.
 In this setting, you will have more opportunities to connect with people outside of our campus.
 Your network, prior demonstration of commitment, and personal circumstances will determine whether an IOP is likely to work for you.

-One of the foundations of our treatment program is developing new routines, spending time with new people, and gaining different experiences.
+One of our treatment program foundations is developing new routines, spending time with new people, and gaining different experiences.
 The outpatient program we offer at Sunrise Vista is a convenient and less intrusive way to start (or continue) treatment for a mental health condition.
 If you have the resources to commit to inpatient treatment, this is our most successful treatment option.
 Still, outpatient treatment is an excellent choice for parents and people who are employed full-time or have family commitments.